BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-09-06-web-best-practices.md

 - We perform some [accessibility checks with Axe](https://www.deque.com/axe/) during our E2E tests.
 - We check some rules on the CSS with [Stylelint](https://stylelint.io/) and [bemlinter](https://github.com/M6Web/bemlinter) (we don't use BEM anymore but there is still some style managed in SCSS that we migrate little by little in StyledComponent)
 - The project is a monorepo on which we try to maintain the same dependencies versions for each package.
-  For that we have developed a tool that allows to do this check _[monorepo-dependencies-check](https://www.npmjs.com/package/monorepo-dependencies-check)_
+  We developed a tool which automates this check: _[monorepo-dependencies-check](https://www.npmjs.com/package/monorepo-dependencies-check)_
 - We check that our `yarn.lock` file has not been inadvertently modified or that it has been updated with respect to the modifications of the `package.json`.
 - [Terraform](https://www.terraform.io/) is used to manage our cloud resources, we check that the file format is correct.